boltops-tools/terraspace-docs/_docs/config/app.md

 ## Custom Logger

-You can the logger to a custom logger.
+To use a custom logger.

 ```ruby
 Terraspace.configure do |config|